Sitecore migration

 This works well if you

-• Are paying for XP features you no longer use, like xConnect personalization or Email Experience Manager
+Are paying for XP capabilities you no longer use, like xDB personalization or Email Experience Manager, which carries its own licence

 This is not a fit if you

-• Are already on Sitecore Headless or XM Cloud and only need a frontend rebuild.
+Are already on XM Cloud, or already running Sitecore Headless Services on XM or XP, and only need a frontend rebuild.
 Different scope